How Much Compensation Could I Claim From My Landlord?

-However, if your landlord failed to provide adequate repair work to the floor then they could be considered responsible as result of negligence.
-In order to determine negligence, a court case may be required.
+However, if your landlord failed to provide adequate repair work to the floor then they could be considered responsible as a result of negligence.
+In order to determine landlord negligence, a court case may be required.

 However, you should not live in fear of making your tenant injury claim.
 With regard to such claims, the tenant injury procedure for the council is identical and your local authority is treated exactly the same as any other landlord would be.

 If you believe that you have a valid tenant injury claim against the council, you should follow the same steps highlighted in this guide.
 Firstly, prioritise the gathering of evidence to support your claim.
 Then, contact a Claims Service such as our company that is experienced in dealing with tenant injury claims against local councils.

 If you’re wondering how to claim compensation following landlord negligence, please read on.

 You may be wondering, “can I sue my landlord for stress in the UK?”
 If you want to make a tenant injury claim due to housing disrepair, you may be able to claim for the stress caused as part of the same claim.
 Every landlord has a duty of care to ensure the property you reside in is safe and secure and that every problem that is reported is resolved within a reasonable timeframe.

 Compensation you can claim for as part of this type of claim includes: